sambuddhac/MacroEnergy.jl/docs/src/Tutorials/2_multisector_modelling.md

 In this tutorial, we extend the electricity-only model considered in Tutorial 2 to build a multisector model for joint capacity expansion in electricity and hydrogen sectors.

-To do this, we scorporate hydrogen and electricity demand from Tutorial 2, and endogeneously model hydrogen production and storage in Macro.
+To do this, we incorporate hydrogen and electricity demand from Tutorial 2, and endogenously model hydrogen production and storage in Macro.

 ```julia
 using Pkg; Pkg.add(["VegaLite", "Plots"])